As I Lay Dying: Significance

 As I Lay Dying is consistently ranked among the best novels of 20th-century literature.
 The novel has been reprinted by the Modern Library, the Library of America, and numerous publishers, including Chatto and Windus in 1970, Random House in 1990, Tandem Library in 1991, Vintage Books in 1996, and the Folio Society in 2013.
 Faulkner was awarded the Nobel Prize in Literature in 1949 for his novels prior to that date, with this book being among them.

 The novel has also directly influenced a number of other critically acclaimed books, including British author Graham Swift's 1996 Booker Prize-winning novel Last Orders, Suzan-Lori Parks's Getting Mother's Body, and Jesmyn Ward's Sing, Unburied, Sing.

 The Grammy-nominated metalcore band As I Lay Dying derived its name from the novel.

 The character of Darl Bundren later appeared in Faulkner's 1935 short story "Uncle Willy".

-Theatre adaptation
+Adaptations

+The French translation of the novel was adapted into a graphic novel by the artist André Juillard in 1991.

 An adaptation of the novel by Edward Kemp was staged by the Young Vic company in May 1998.

+A film adaptation, directed and co-written by James Franco, was released in 2013.